Prim1Tive/Floorgrabber/readme.md

 ## Requierments:

-- Selenium - pip install selenium
+- Selenium - that is compatible with your Firefox  version
 - win10toast - pip install win10toast
 - Firefox lastest version
 - gekodriver - Install this file in c:\webdrivers\gekodriver.exe